microsoft/onnxruntime/docs/performance/tune-performance.md

 If you are using the onnxruntime_perf_test.exe tool, you can add `-p [profile_file]` to enable performance profiling.

 In both cases, you will get a JSON file which contains the detailed performance data (threading, latency of each operator, etc).
-This file is a standard performance tracing file, and to view it in a user friendly way, you can open it by using chrome://tracing:
+This file is a standard performance tracing file, and to view it in a user-friendly way, you can open it by using chrome://tracing:

-* Open chrome browser
+* Open Chrome browser
 * Type chrome://tracing in the address bar
 * Load the generated JSON file

-To profile CUDA kernels, please add cupti library to PATH and use onnxruntime binary built from source with `--enable_cuda_profiling`, performance numbers from device will then be attached to those from host.
+To profile CUDA kernels, please add the cupti library to your PATH and use the onnxruntime binary built from source with `--enable_cuda_profiling`.
+Performance numbers from the device will then be attached to those from the host.
 For example:

 ```json
 {"cat":"Node", "name":"Add_1234", "dur":17, ...}
 {"cat":"Kernel", "name":"ort_add_cuda_kernel", dur:33, ...}
 ```

-Here, "Add" operator from host initiated a CUDA kernel on device named "ort_add_cuda_kernel" which lasted for 33 microseconds.
+Here, the "Add" operator from the host initiated a CUDA kernel on device named "ort_add_cuda_kernel" which lasted for 33 microseconds.
-If an operator called multiple kernels during execution, the performance numbers of those kernels will all be listed following the calling sequence:
+If an operator called multiple kernels during execution, the performance numbers of those kernels will all be listed following the call sequence:

 ```json
 {"cat":"Node", "name":<name of the node>, ...}